AI Workshop: learn to build apps with AI →

 • i: makes the regex case insensitive

 • m: enables multiline mode.
-In this mode, ^ and $ match the start and end of the whole string.
-Without this, with multiline strings they match the beginning and end of each line.
+In this mode, ^ and $ match the start and end of each line.
+Without it, they match only the beginning and end of the whole string.

-Flags can be combined, and they are added at the end of the string in regex literals:
+Flags can be combined, and they are added at the end of the pattern in regex literals:

 /hey/ig.test('HEy') //✅

-or as the second parameter with RegExp object constructors:
+or as the second parameter of the RegExp constructor:

 new RegExp('hey', 'ig').test('HEy') //✅